Rose West: Meeting Fred West

 Rose first encountered Fred West at a Cheltenham bus stop in early 1969, shortly after Rose had turned 15 and when Fred was aged 27.
 She was initially repulsed by Fred's unkempt appearance, but quickly became flattered by the attention he continued to lavish on her over the following days as he invariably sat alongside her at the same bus stop.
-Rose twice refused to go on a date with Fred but allowed him to accompany her home.
+Rose twice refused to go on a date with Fred, but allowed him to accompany her home.

-Having discovered Rose worked in a nearby bread shop, Fred persuaded an unknown woman to enter the premises and present her with a gift accompanied by the explanation that a "man outside" had asked her to present this gift to her.
-Minutes later, Fred entered the premises and asked Rose to accompany him on a date that evening, an offer she accepted.
-Shortly thereafter, Rose began a relationship with Fred, becoming a frequent visitor at the caravan park where he lived with the two children from his first marriage to Catherine "Rena" Costello, daughter Anne Marie and stepdaughter Charmaine.
+Having discovered Rose worked in a nearby bread shop, Fred persuaded an unknown woman to enter the shop and present her with a gift accompanied by the explanation that "a man outside" had asked her to present the gift to Rose.
+Minutes later, Fred entered the shop and asked Rose to accompany him on a date that evening.
+She accepted the offer.
+Shortly thereafter, Rose began a relationship with Fred, becoming a frequent visitor at the caravan park where he lived with the two children from his first marriage to Catherine "Rena" Costello: daughter Anne Marie and stepdaughter Charmaine.
 Rose became a willing childminder to Fred's daughters, who she noted were neglected and whom she initially treated with care and affection.
 On several occasions in the early days of their courtship, Rose insisted she and Fred take the girls on excursions to gather wildflowers.

-Within weeks of her first encounter with Fred, Rose left her job at the bread shop to become a full-time nanny to his children; this decision was made with the agreement that Fred would provide her with sufficient money to give to her parents on Fridays to convince them she was still obtaining a salary at the bread shop.
+Within weeks of her first encounter with Fred, Rose left her job at the bread shop to become a full-time nanny to his children.
+This decision was made with the agreement that Fred would provide her with sufficient money to give to her parents on Fridays to convince them she was still earning a salary at the bread shop.
 Several months later, Rose introduced Fred to her family, who were aghast at their daughter's choice of partner.
 Rose's mother was unimpressed with Fred's boastful and arrogant behaviour, and correctly concluded he was a pathological liar.
 Her father vehemently disapproved of the relationship, threatening Fred directly and promising to call social services if he continued to associate with his daughter.